 As Elixir builds on top of OTP, Oban expands on those primitives (and some phenomenal packages) to formalize how well-behaved, observable, reliable, and persistent tasks should operate.
 In fact, Oban links processes through a Registry, manages queues with a DynamicSupervisor, and executes every job within a supervised Task!

 Even in an environment with the subjectively best concurrency story of any runtime, you still need additional functionality for mission-critical tasks.

 That’s where Oban starts.

-As usual, if you have any questions or comments, ask in the #oban channel on Elixir Slack.
-For future announcements and insight into what we’re working on next, follow us on Twitter.
+As usual, if you have any questions or comments, ask in the Elixir Forum or the #oban channel on Elixir Slack.
+For future announcements and insight into what we're working on next, subscribe to our newsletter.